Dike Breach as

 THE EYE WITNESS RENDERING OF A NATURAL PHENOMENON

-which fascinated the most different artists of the town like 180 years later the Londoner Turner was pulled to the burning Houses of Parliament.
-So Nolpe not just transferred present Schellincks into copper, but in two large sheets also Jacob Esselens’ (together with Jacob Colyn?, so Weigel 14335) representation, listed by Weigel as “The breached and restored dam of Houte Wael” and priced with just the half of the present sheet.
-Their designation without indication of a “restored” in Nagler (37) + Wurzbach (153/54 with orig. title).
-Then there are several paintings of the great overflowing by Jan Asselyn, the Schwerin version of which was engraved by J. J. de Boissieu (1736-1810).
-And Weigel 11483 listed an etched “Reduced fine copy after J. Asselyn and P. Nolpe” by the natural scientist and amateur artist Eduard d’Alton active in Bonn (1772-1840) at 1 Thlr. + 8 Groschen.
+which fascinated all kinds of artists of the city just as 180 years later the Londoner Turner was drawn to the burning Houses of Parliament.
+So Nolpe not just transferred present Schellincks into copper, but still the same year in two large sheets after Jacob Esselens and Jacob Colyn The Broken and Restored — recte being reconstructed, “the citizens come in flocks to watch the progress of the works” (Houtekeete) — Levee of Houte Wael, so Weigel 14335 (1845), priced at only half of present sheet.
+Their designation with Nagler (37) & Wurzbach (153/54 with orig. title) without the suggestion of a “reconstructed”.
+Then there are several paintings of the great flooding by Jan Asselyn, the Schwerin version of which engraved by J. J. de Boissieu (1736-1810).
+And Weigel 11483 listed an etched “Reduced fine copy after J. Asselyn and P. Nolpe” by the natural scientist and amateur artist Eduard d’Alton active at Bonn (1772-1840) at 1 Thlr. + 8 Groschen.
 Mind, however, Boissieu’s as d’Alton’s engravings are posthumous.

 So that then possibly Nolpe’s

-as characteristic individual group, Wurzbach (1906/11) qualified him with regard to “his two marvelous cavalcades” “as engraver … of superior importance”, and already Nagler (1841) stated he had “recorded great competence in the treatment of the chisel and the etching-needle”.
+as characteristic individual group, Wurzbach (1906/11) qualified him with regard to “his two marvelous cavalcades” “as engraver … of superior significance”, and already Nagler (1841) stated he had “recorded great competence in the treatment of the chisel and the etching-needle”.

 With an anyway already thematic rarity of degree .